Our premier sports solicitors advise a wide range of clients across the sports sector.

 - Governance and disputes affecting sport’s National Governing Bodies (NGBs), organisations, clubs, competitors, officials, spectators and insurers (from coverage to resolution)

-This multi-disciplinary, national team brings a wide range of skills and expertise allied with pragmatism and commercial accumen, underpinned by a passion for all sports - from Cumbrian rugby, football in Dartford through to participation at European Championship–level triathlon and motorsport.
+This multi-disciplinary, national team of sports lawyers brings a wide range of skills and expertise allied with pragmatism and commercial acumen, underpinned by a passion for all sports — from Cumbrian rugby, football in Dartford through to participation at European Championship-level triathlon and motorsport.